Cart 0

-If you want to change students’ lives, help them build meaningful relationships.
-That’s what our programs do.
+If you want students to thrive at college, help them build meaningful relationships.

-Want to help students (and/or staff and faculty) make friends immediately?
-Consider inviting ProjectConnect Founder, Jessica Gifford, to give a fun, engaging talk, workshop, or friending event.
+Want to help students (or staff and faculty) build connection quickly?
+Consider inviting ProjectConnect Founder, Jessica Gifford, to give a fun, engaging talk, workshop, or friend-making event.

 Become a ProjectConnect Facilitator

 Want to create a culture of connection that’s sustained over time?
-Consider becoming a Certified ProjectConnect Facilitator so that you can lead groups—year after year—that facilitate friendship.
+Consider becoming a Certified ProjectConnect Facilitator so that you can lead groups—year after year—that help participants connect and make friends.

 Talks, Workshops & Friending Events